9.7 Current debates and reforms

 On this page

 Political engagement and protest by young people to raise awareness of climate change is a major issue in Luxembourg and has strongly influenced the public debate in 2019 and 2020.
-With the Covid 19 pandemic, the climate debate has lost some of its visibility, but it is still a very important issue, especially for young people.
-In the post-pandemic era, the issue will certainly become more prominent again.
+With the Covid 19 pandemic, the climate debate has lost some of its visibility, but has gained of importance again in 2022 and is a very important issue, especially for young people.
+The youth for climate movement is active in Luxembourg and has a great public visibility by the strikes which take place on a regular basis.
+In March 2022, they organised together with the NGO Greenpeace a strike under the slogan "People not Profit".
+It highlighted the role of the financial sector in funding fossil-fuel industries.
+In November 2022 a Mute March was organised to remember the sacrifices of the earth.